Freemasonry, Mass Formation Psychosis & The Lab Leak Theory | With Harrison Smith & Chase Geiser

 That was what was so frustrating to me.

-It was like none of this was based on reason, it was all based off of just you looked like you weren't conforming if you were wearing a bandana, so it was harmful to like the narrative or the brand or the propaganda to do it, even though it was actually safer for you to wear a bandana than the uh uh face.
+So it was harmful to like the narrative or the brand or the propaganda to do it, even though it was actually safer for you to wear a bandana than the face of the paper one.

 That's super interesting.

-And I remember sort of around that same time period having an argument with some of my family and going, okay, if if the masks are effective, then only the medical ones are, right?
+Yeah, and I remember sort of around that same time period having an argument with some of my family and going, okay, if the masks are effective, then only the medical ones are, right?

 Only the official like N95 ones are.

-So uh almost the opposite, or like you know, in a weird way, parallel to or or perpendicular to what you're saying.
+So almost the opposite or like, you know, in a weird way, parallel or perpendicular to what you're saying.

-It would they wanted they wanted to know that you were willing to put something over your mat, which is why actually Michael Malice didn't he have the uh minimum minimum requirement thing where it was like lace and you could breathe through it really easily, but it technically fulfilled the sounds like something he would do.
+They wanted to know that you were willing to put something over your mouth, which is why actually Michael Malice, didn't he have the minimum requirement thing where it was like lace and you could breathe through it really easily, but it technically fulfilled the sounds like something you would do.

-I'm not familiar with that, but sounds like something.
+I'm not familiar with that, but it sounds like something would be.

 I think that was one that he did.

-It was called like minimal compliant or something, like the minimal compliant mask.
+It was called like minimal compliant or something, like a minimal compliant mask.

-And uh, and yeah, you know, you could you could have lace that was just completely breathable, did nothing to stop air or molecules or anything, and yet it would count because at least you were submitting, at least you were doing the thing that you were supposed to do.
+And yeah, you know, you could have lace that was just completely breathable, did nothing to stop air or molecules or anything, and yet it would count because at least you were submitting, at least you were doing the thing that you were supposed to do.

-Uh so yeah, it's it was all psychological from the very beginning.
+So yeah, it was all psychological from the very beginning.

-So I did a little bit of research on the uh the the lab league theory, and I'm not gonna go in deep because I'm not well versed enough to do it justice in terms of going into the details of the biology, but I did make a list.
+So I did a little bit of research on the lab leak theory, and I'm not going to go in deep because I'm not well versed enough to do it justice in terms of going into the details of the biology, but I did make a list.

-So here is a list of like eight things that I came across when I was kind of looking in arguments in favor of the lab league theory.
+So here is a list of like eight things that I came across when I was kind of looking in arguments in favor of the lab leak theory.

-Or two, Wuhan kept it a secret that they harvested multiple deadly bat viruses from a group of minors who contracted SARS-like diseases.
+Number two, Wuhan kept it a secret that they harvested multiple deadly bad viruses from a group of miners who contracted SARS-like diseases.

 Three researchers from the Wuhan Institute were hospitalized in November of 2019.

-The U.S. has incentive to cover it up because we outsourced gain-of-function research to China since it's illegal here, just like we outsourced slave labor to China since it's illegal here.
+The U.S. has incentive to cover it up because we outsourced gain of function research to China since it's illegal here, just like we outsourced slave labor to China because it's illegal here.

-Elements such as the Furen site seem to be engineered.
+Elements such as the Furin site seem to be engineered.

-The way that COVID-19 basically attaches, my understanding, attaches and infects human beings, this genetic sequence on it is something that's very unique to being infectious to human beings.
+So the way that COVID-19 basically attaches, my understanding attaches and infects human beings, this genetic sequence on it is something that's very unique to being infectious to human beings.

-It's not something that comes from a bat or another animal in nature.
+It's not something that comes from like a bat or another animal in nature.

 It just seems to have come out of nowhere with this virus.